South Park Font

 The South Park Posters Font

-For those who’ve noticed, the South Park font used in certain movie posters and thumbnails is the PL Behemoth Semi Condensed.
+For those who’ve noticed, the South Park font used in certain movie posters and thumbnails is the PL Behemoth Semi-Condensed.
 This font, with its heavy and condensed design, is perfect for making bold statements.
 Designed by Phil Bracco and published by Pink Broccoli, it’s available for purchase here.

 However, if you’re looking for a free alternative, Serif of Nottingham is a great choice for personal projects.